The Student-Athlete Support Services Office

 - Women's Volleyball

-Andrea is entering her fourth year at Loyola.
+Andrea is entering her sixth year at Loyola.
 She is also the Tutor Coordinator for SASS.
 She graduated from the University of Missouri where she earned her Bachelor's degree in Finance.
 While there she served as a tutor for student-athletes in Math and Business courses.
 She went to Xavier University in Cincinnati earning her Master's of Education degree in Sports Administration.
 Since receiving her degree, she has worked in Student-Athlete Support Services at Saint Louis University, Central Michigan University, and most recently Howard University as Tutor Coordinator and Academic Advisor for ten different sports.

 Daniel Fitzpatrick- Assistant Director